Invisible Rivals: How We Evolved to Compete in a Cooperative World

 Recenzii

 “Humans are inherently neither nice nor nasty, but we use cooperative and competitive tools like choosing irons in golf.
-It is as unsettling a point as it is important, and Jonathan Goodman makes it all but incontrovertible.”—David C. Lahti, The City University of New York
+It is as unsettling a point as it is important, and Jonathan Goodman makes it all but incontrovertible.”—David C. Lahti, City University of New York

 “A timely and devastating exposé by a brilliant evolutionary psychologist.
-Jonathan Goodman argues that evil will triumph so long as good people fail to see that selfishness and double-dealing are basic human traits, to be found in everyone including themselves.”—Nicholas Humphrey, author of Sentience: The Invention of Consciousness
+Jonathan Goodman argues that evil will triumph so long as good people fail to see that selfishness and double-dealing are basic human traits to be found in everyone, including themselves.”—Nicholas Humphrey, author of Sentience: The Invention of Consciousness

 Notă biografică